risk-first/website/practices/Estimates.md

 ![Team Response](images/generated/practices/estimates/team1.png)

+The diagram above shows the [action taken](Glossary#take-action), _working overtime_.
 Despite this being a fictional (or fictionalised) example, it rings true for many projects.
 What _should_ have happened at point `(1)`?
 Both Carl and Bill estimated incorrectly...
 Or did they?
+Was this just Parkinson's Law in operation?

 ## Agile Estimation